hermangroup/docs/introduction/how-to-buy.rst

   xBTCe is an exchange based in St. Kitts and Nevis with a focus on providing fiat currency trading pairs.
 Various deposit methods are available for currencies including CNH (Chinese Offshore Yuan), EUR, GBP, JPY, IDR and RUB.
-DASH trading pairs include BTC, USD and CNH.
+HISTORIA trading pairs include BTC, USD and CNH.

 IDAX
   .. image:: exchanges/idax.png